 Nonetheless, in order to be eligible to do the Hajj, one must first fulfill the following requirements:

-1. Firstly, Hajj is obligatory only for adult Muslims (male or female).
-This indicates that it is not obligatory for minors to perform the Hajj, however they are welcome to do so.
+- Firstly, the Hajj is obligatory only for adult Muslims (male or female).
+This indicates that minors are not obligatory to perform the Hajj; however, they are welcome to do so.

 A Quick Guide to the Hajj Rituals